 Flicker mitigation support

 In this standard, flickering is avoided by the principle of waveform design.
-Flickering is not perceivable by the human eye if average light output is constant and if the light is modulated at very high speed but so that the average modulation current is zero, measured over millisecond time periods in which changes would be perceivable by the human eye.
-All PHY modes are designed so that a constant bias is added in the optical frontend in order to obtain a constant average light output.
+Flickering is not perceivable by the human eye if average light output is constant and if the light is modulated at very high speed so that the average modulation current is zero, measured over millisecond time periods in which changes would be perceivable by the human eye.
+All PHY types are designed so that a constant bias is added in the optical frontend in order to obtain a constant average light output.
 Moreover, waveforms are designed so that they are modulated at OCR of at least 1 MHz with the intention to be DC-free and balanced around the bias, e.g. by using 8B10B line codes, M-ary PAM with HCM without the all-ones code or DCO-OFDM with zero amplitude of the DC subcarrier.

 Functional overview

-This clause provides a brief overview of the general functions of an OWPAN MAC sublayer and includes information on the superframe structure, data transfer model, data frame structure, acknowledgments, and security.
-From a security perspective, IEEE 802.15.13 OWPAN is slightly different from other wireless networks, due to directionality and visibility when using the visible optical spectrum.
+This clause provides a brief overview of the general functions of an OWSN MAC sublayer and includes information on the superframe structure, data transfer model, data frame structure, acknowledgments, and security.
+From a security perspective, IEEE 802.15.13 OWSN is slightly different from other wireless networks, due to directionality and visibility when using the visible optical spectrum.
 Because of directionality and visibility, if an unauthorized receiver is in the path of the communication signal, it can be recognized.
 Also, the signal will not travel across medium such as walls, unlike other radio frequency based wireless networks.
 However, security algorithms are still provided in the standard for features such as data confidentiality, authentication and replay protection.

 Data transfer model